Reflections in Black: A History of Black Photographers 1840 to the Present

 “It seems to us next to impossible,” Douglass continued, “for white men to take likenesses of black men.”

-Whether employed in advertising, packaging, song sheets, postcards, or supposed documentary, depictions of black figures in those times were pictures of happy-go-lucky minstrel melon eaters with lazy grins, tattered trousers and hats of straw; either these, or of alien things, savage and threatening, crawled from the dark subconscious continent of the world; either these, or of the noble primitive, a particularly pernicious category.
+Whether employed in advertising, packaging, song sheets, postcards, or supposed documentary, depictions of black figures in those times were pictures of happy-go-lucky minstrels with lazy grins, tattered trousers and hats of straw; either these, or of alien Others, savage and threatening, crawled from the dark subconscious continent of the world; either these, or of the noble primitive, a particularly pernicious category.

 All amounted to a form of negatively charged white supremacist propaganda, so pervasive as to be practically, if never completely, unconscious.
 Over 100 years after Douglass was writing, Ralph Ellison, in his 1952 novel The Invisible Man, located the accumulated weight of all that image-history – the weight of social, political, economic and educational disenfranchisement; the weight of lynchings – still pressing down between the shoulder blades of a single, imploding, individual.